Aparatus

 Aparatus is a collection of short stories by Andrzej Pilipiuk.
 It was published in November 2011.

-A collection consists of eight stories, among them is the titular story, Aparatus.
+The collection consists of eight stories, among them is the titular story, Aparatus.
 Others include Choroba białego człowieka (The White Man's Disease), Dzwon Wolności (The Liberty Bell), Księgi drzewne (The Wooden Books), Ostatni biskup (The Last Bishop), Ośla opowieść (The Donkey's Tale), Staw (The Pond), and Za kordonem.
 Lwów (Beyond the Border: Lviv).
 Four of the stories are reprints.
 Illustrations for this edition, including the cover, were done by Daniel Grzeszkiewicz.

 While the stories in the collection are not chronologically or narratively linked, they sometimes share main characters – Dr. Paweł Skórzewski or the collector-antiquarian Robert Storm.
 These characters also appear in other collections by Andrzej Pilipiuk.
 The collection is considered the fourth volume in the Światy Pilipiuka (The Worlds of Pilipiuk) series, published by Fabryka Słów.
 The book was reissued in November 2018.